-It’s important to remember that you aren’t just interviewing prospective candidates for a job, but that applicants are also interviewing you, in a sense.
-So even though you hold the power to decide who gets the job, you still need to put your best foot forward as well.
-When a company doesn’t do that, they can really turn off quality candidates, making it difficult for you to get the right person for the job.
+It’s important to remember that you aren’t just interviewing prospective candidates for a job but that applicants are also interviewing you.
+So, even though you hold the power to decide who gets the job, you still need to put your best foot forward.
+When a company doesn’t do that, they can turn off quality candidates, making it difficult for you to get the right person for the job.

-Here are 5 things you might be doing that are turning off your applicants and making it difficult to attract quality candidates.
+Here are three things you might be doing that are turning off your applicants and making it difficult to attract quality candidates.

-Let’s face it, no one likes to be ignored.
-First impressions say a lot so make sure that when a candidate walks into your reception area, that they are met with eye contact and even greeted.
-Nothing says “this place seems like a friendly one to work at” than a receptionist ignoring someone coming in for an interview.
+Let’s face it: no one likes to be ignored.
+First impressions say a lot, so when a candidate walks into your reception area, ensure they are met with eye contact and greeted.
+Nothing says “this place seems like a friendly one to work at” than a receptionist engaging with someone coming in for an interview.
 If your reception area is unattended, be sure to let your interviewees know ahead of time.
-And let all the other employees know that you’ll be interviewing people and to be friendly if they happen to walk through the reception area.

-It is crucial that you set a clear process and expectations for the hiring process from the get go.
-Nothing is more frustrating for an applicant than not knowing when interviews will take place, when the decision will be made and whether or not feedback will be part of the process.
-Be sure to include an estimated timeline of events in the job listing (even those LinkedIn job postings you create) and to provide the final part of the timeline again (decision and feedback) at the end of each interview.
+You must set clear processes and expectations for the hiring process from the get-go.
+It can be very frustrating for an applicant not to understand how your hiring process works; remember, while some hiring practices are standard for every company, not every process flows the same way.
+Be sure to include an estimated timeline of events in the job listing (make sure this information is consistent across all job boards) and to provide the final part of the timeline again (decision and feedback) at the end of each interview.
 This will help keep everyone on the same page.

-At the end of your interview, give each candidate an opportunity to ask questions.
-This is part of a positive two-way assessment.
-Not only does it give candidates the opportunity to get to know you better, but it even helps give you more insight on a prospective candidate.
-It can even help you know how much research they did ahead of time.
+At the end of your interview, allow each candidate to ask questions.
+This is part of a positive two-way conversation.
+Not only does it allow candidates to get to know you better, but it also helps give you more insight into a prospective candidate.
+It can even help you know how much research they did beforehand.
 For example, if the answer to their question can be found on your website, they may not have done enough legwork for the interview.

-When a company doesn’t make a good first impression, it can really turn off quality candidates.
-They may decide not to apply at all, or may not accept a job offer if they don’t feel your company is a good fit for them.
-Go step further and utilize the power of Workzinga to help you attract quality candidates and put your best foot forward.
-This allows prospective candidates to find insights about the personality and culture of the company they are applying with.
-This means that you’ll be getting candidates that fit well with your company and you won’t be wasting your time (or theirs)!
-Our goal is to provide just as much insight to the candidate as we do the employer and provide a more positive experience for everyone.
+When a company doesn’t make a good first impression, it can turn off quality candidates.
+They may decide not to apply at all or may not accept a job offer if they don’t feel your company is a good fit for them.
+Go a step further and utilize the power of the Workzinga Culture Alignment Assessment to help you find quality candidates that fit your culture perfectly.
 Try it today!